YanisHerne/better-messages/README.md

 ## Custom Adapters with `makeCustom`

 The `makeCustom` function allows you to create your own messaging instance by providing a simple adapter for any messaging API.
-This makes `better-messages` truly universal for any JavaScript context.

 The adapter configuration object requires three keys:
 *   `listen`: A function that takes a `listener` callback and attaches it to the underlying messaging mechanism.
 It should return a cleanup function to remove the listener.
-*   `send`: A function that takes data and sends it via the underlying messaging mechanism.
+*   `send`: A function that takes one parameter, `data`, of type `any`, and sends it via the underlying messaging mechanism.
 *   `namespace`: A unique string to prevent message collisions if multiple `makeCustom` instances are using the same underlying messaging channel.

 ### `makeCustom` Overloads